eschling/morphogen/README.md

 We also provide a ducttape script for intrinsic evaluation of inflection models.
 This preprocesses the given development data in the same manner as the training data and evaluates our hypothesized inflections against the actual inflections.
 It's more of a sanity check than anything else.

 To inspect the feature weights learned by a given model, use `python show_model.py model > model.features`

+## Current Work

+An implementation of [Adagrad](http://www.cs.berkeley.edu/~jduchi/projects/DuchiHaSi10.pdf) (with or without L1 regularization) has been added but is not fully tested (use at your own risk).

 ## License